Show notes for Low Carb MD Podcast Episode 49

 - 19:09 “Getting a person with schizophrenia to do a diet though.
 Everybody thinks that’s impossible.”

 - 20:34 But, at the 3-week mark of doing a ketogenic diet, I noticed something distinctly different about him.
 He’s losing weight.
 But he is now starting to be more alert.
 I haven’t changed his meds at all.”

 - 21:26 At about 6 weeks, “He spontaneously reports to me: ‘Dr. Palmer, you know those voices that I tell you I hear all the time?
 I think they’re kind of getting quieter and I’m not hearing them as much, they’re not talking as much anymore…’”

-Ketogenic dietary intervention takes time to work
+Ketogenic dietary intervention takes time to work when treating schizophrenia.

 - 22:01 Another 4 weeks go by, this treatment takes time, he says “Dr. Palmer, you know, I had these delusions?
 I think maybe that’s not really happening, I think maybe I have schizophrenia and it’s getting better.”

 100 pound weight loss and psychiatric symptoms improve

 - 23:48 He loses over a hundred pounds at the one-year mark.
 He is improved psychiatrically, functionally, and socially.